The Outpost Log indicates that you reported:

 General Odierno, Army Chief Of Staff

-Although the Pentagon had introduced planning for force reduction as early in May, 2011, it was not until 27 January, 2012 when the Army Chief of Staff, General Raymond Odierno, in a series of public biefings describing the overall scope of the impact on the Army, announced that the Army will remain capable through the planned 6 year drawdown of the current 570,000 Soldiers to 490,000.
+Although the Pentagon had introduced planning for force reduction as early in May, 2011, it was not until 27 January, 2012 when the Army Chief of Staff, General Raymond Odierno, in a series of public briefings describing the overall scope of the impact on the Army, announced that the Army will remain capable through the planned 6 year drawdown of the current 570,000 Soldiers to 490,000.
 Along with the loss of 80,000 Soldiers, it is planned to reduce at least eight, active organizational brigades from the present TOE capability - approximated at 43, now.
 In 2017, the new Army of 490,000 will be fundamentally different and more capable than the Army of 2001, which was composed of 482,000 Soldiers.

-Following the initial release of data, General Raymond Odierno told reporters that he is comfortable with the reduction recommendations and the time is strategically right to reduce forces, especially since the new long term planning strategy of DOD does not call for large-scale ground wars and the resulting "end strenght" of the Armed forces will be more effective than now because of the introduction and use of new technologies along with the fact that today's troops are combat-seasoned from 10 years of war.
+Following the initial release of data, General Raymond Odierno told reporters that he is comfortable with the reduction recommendations and the time is strategically right to reduce forces, especially since the new long term planning strategy of DOD does not call for large-scale ground wars and the resulting "end strength" of the Armed forces will be more effective than now because of the introduction and use of new technologies along with the fact that today's troops are combat-seasoned from 10 years of war.

 With the Army slated to cut 80,000 soldiers through attrition and other means during the next six years, a lapsed force management tool, signed into law 31 December 2011, allows military branches to offer retirement to some personnel at 15 years, instead of the standard 20.

 Although the Army has not announced when or if it will implement the option, the Navy plans on allowing a certain number of enlisted sailors to apply for it.
 The Army last exercised this option during the force reduction of the 1990s.
-Aaccording to Army records, between 1992 and 2002, 16,255 active-duty soldiers opted for early retirement,
+According to Army records, between 1992 and 2002, 16,255 active-duty soldiers opted for early retirement,

 If branches reinstate the option in a format similar to last time, it won't be available to everyone.
 Usually, they do it in overage skills areas or do it for people who have been passed over once for promotion - those who are somewhat less competitive.
-For example, if acceted for the early retirement action, a soldier with 15 years of service would get 37.5 percent of his average end salary, minus 5 percent of that total.
+For example, if accedited for the early retirement action, a soldier with 15 years of service would get 37.5 percent of his average end salary, minus 5 percent of that total.

 "Doctrine 2015" Is Shaping The Army